backstage/backstage/plugins/scaffolder-backend-module-gitea/README.md

 ```

 **NOTE**: As backstage will issue HTTPS/TLS requests to the gitea instance, it is needed to configure `gitea` with a valid certificate or at least with a
 self-signed certificate `gitea cert --host localhost -ca`.
-Don't forget to set the env var `NODE_EXTRA_CA_CERTS` to point to the CA pem file before to launch backstage !
+Don't forget to set the env var `NODE_EXTRA_CA_CERTS` to point to the CA file before to launch backstage !

 When done, you can use the action in your template: